General Travel Baseball Information

 Travel baseball is played in the spring and offers the opportunity to play against teams from other local communities.
 Travel baseball represents a more challenging and advanced level of play in comparison to the in-house program.
 MTBSA’s intention is to have up to 2 travel teams at each age-level (9-12) each season.
 Our ability to offer a 2nd team for each age group is contingent upon sufficient player interest, a volunteer coach and sufficient field availability to meet the Suburban Travel League Requirements.
 It is important to understand that tryouts will be held and not all players will be selected to a team.

 For MTBSA’s travel program, tryouts are generally held in the fall for the following year spring teams.
 Players must tryout each year.
 In order to tryout you must have been part of our in-house/rec program.
 Players are allowed to tryout for travel teams at a higher age level.
 A player who successfully makes a travel team at a higher age level will need to continue to try out for and make the higher age level travel team in order to “play up” for subsequent years.
 A player who is “playing up” may return to their true age group at the beginning of any season, as a result of personal choice or because they did not make the travel team at the higher age level.
 A travel player will only be allowed to “play up” to a higher age level’s “A” team and will not be eligible to make the higher age level’s “B” team.
+A travel player will only be allowed to "play up" to a higher age level if he is in the top 5 scores in evaluations.
+Exceptions can be made to this rule if there is no Tournament or Travel team offered at the player's age.

-For players who are selected to a team, there is a travel fee in addition to the typical in-house fee to cover umpires and other program costs.
+For players who are selected to a team, there is a travel fee in addition to the typical Rec fee to cover umpires and other program costs.
 In addition, each player is expected to participate in their team’s weekly winter workouts – which are typically held at an indoor facility.
-The cost of the winter workouts will be in addition to the in-house and travel team registration fee.
+The cost of the winter workouts will be in addition to the Rec and travel team registration fee.

 What is Travel Baseball?